 Make a lasting impact

-When you decide to volunteer your time in this way, you are making a lasting impact on your community helping children who have been traumatized claim back their childhood and find safe, permanent homes.
-Did you know that as a Guardian, you decrease a child’s risk of entering the Juvenile Detention by 45%!
-That child you are advocating for?
-They are also now 8 times more likely to graduate high school because of your investment and 50% more likely to find safe, permanent homes and never re-enter care again.
-You can jump on board knowing, without a doubt you will change a life.
+When you decide to volunteer your time in this way, you are making a lasting impact on your community.
+You are helping children who have been traumatized claim back their childhood and find safe, permanent homes.
+Did you know that as a Guardian, you decrease a child’s risk of entering the Juvenile Detention system by 45%?
+They are also now 8 times more likely to graduate high school because of your investment, and 50% more likely to find a safe, permanent home and never re-enter care.
+You can jump on board knowing, without a doubt, you will change a life.

 Please allow up to 3 business days for a response.
-If you do not receive a response within 3 days, please check your junk folder.
-Or email us directly at:
+Please also check your junk folder as sometimes our emails are filtered there.
+Or, you can email us directly at:

 I’ve been a volunteer for about a year now and I can’t brag enough about the program.
 I’ve met so many wonderful people.
 Although sometimes the cases can be difficult and frustrating, I enjoy being a constant for my kids and being someone they can trust.
 I find joy in the little things like when one of my kids sees me, gets a big smile, and runs up to give me a hug.
 I take pride in the fact that my only goal is to simply advocate for their best interest.
 In short, I volunteer as a GAL because it’s flexible, time consuming only if you want it to be, and because I get to make a positive difference in my kids’ lives, even if it’s just a little bit.